Tibesnoff/New_LC_Feed_Pace_University/README.md

 ### Tailwinds CSS

-* Tailwinds is a component and css library used with react.
-We are using this library as it removes the need to create css style sheets
+* Tailwinds is a component and CSS library used with React.
+We are using this library as it removes the need to create CSS style sheets
 * How to use Tailwinds
   * Find an existing component (lazy way)
-  * Create your own component (fun way)
+  * Create your component (fun way)
-    * Add a className prop to any existing html component using the [tailwinds css docs](https://tailwindcss.com/docs/installation)
+    * Add a className prop to any existing HTML component using the [tailwinds CSS docs](https://tailwindcss.com/docs/installation)
-    * Create a component in the stylizedComponents folder
+    * Create a component in the stylized components folder

 ### .env file

 .end file needs to be created locally.
 It should have the following variables:

-REACT_APP_YOUTUBE_LINK={youtube unique video id}
+REACT_APP_YOUTUBE_LINK={YouTube unique video id}

-In AWS amplify, this is setup as an environment variable which can be changed to change the live version youtube video
+In AWS amplify, this is set as an environment variable that can be changed to change the live version YouTube video

 ### Global State
-Global state is tricky to use on this webapp because the current ticker keeps refreshing the components on the page and is causing bugs in global state which I cannot figure out
+Global state is tricky to use on this web app because the current ticker keeps refreshing the components on the page and is causing bugs in global state which I cannot figure out

 ### ES Lint
-ES Lint is setup in this project to keep the code clean and organized.
+ES Lint is set up in this project to keep the code clean and organized.
 ES Lint has a dedicated [yarn script](#commands---yarn) to lint the file.
 This command is also added to the [yarn startup](#commands---yarn) command